Claire names range from the classic Clara to elaborate Clarimond to modern possibilities like Clarity and Sinclair.

 CLARION

-Unlike many of the Claire names, Clarion feels unisex.
+Unlike several of the Claire names, Clarion feels unisex.
 It also sounds more modern than antique.
 It’s a musical term, in the company of Aria.
 Clarion originally referred to a small trumpet, again from the Latin clarus.
 A clarion call demands action.
 That makes this part-musical, part-virtue name.

 CLARISSA